 Appraisal Review Board Hearing (ARB)

 The ARB hearing panel consists of three impartial citizens selected and paid by the appraisal district.
 The age of most ARB members ranges from fifty to eighty.
-There is an unfortunate bias in the system since the ARB members are selected and paid by the appraisal district, but most ARB members are reasonable people who want to make appropriate decisions.
+There is an unfortunate bias in the system since the ARB members are selected and paid by the appraisal district.
+Most ARB members are reasonable people who want to make appropriate decisions.

 Like the appraisal district appraiser, the ARB does not set tax rates or tax policy.
 The members are also not responsible for the effectiveness of local government.
-It is unlikely to help your case if you complain to the ARB members about either the high level of property taxes or the poor quality of some aspect of local government.
+It is unlikely to help your case if you complain to the ARB members about either the high level of property taxes.

 After hearing the evidence, the ARB members will confer and make a decision.
 This decision is not subject to negotiation and they will not revise the decision if further evidence is presented.
 When this decision is announced, the hearing is effectively over.
 The ARB will send a letter two to four weeks later summarizing their decision and notifying the owner of a 45 day limitation from the date receipt of the ARB decision to either request binding arbitration or file a judicial appeal.

 Binding Arbitration or Judicial Appeal